astuyve/astuyve.github.io/_posts/2024-10-03-lambda-timeout-doom-loop.md

 There have been a number of recent changes in the Lambda sandbox environment, mostly transparent ones like changing the [Runtime API IP address and port](https://x.com/astuyve/status/1825676633673769334) to a link-local IP.
 But recently I noticed a change in how Lambda handles function crashes and re-initialization, and after confirming this behavior with the Lambda team I wanted to take some time to help explain how it works now and why.

 In a [previous post](https://aaronstuyvenberg.com/posts/ice-cold-starts) I've demonstrated how not all cold starts are identical.
 Specifically, cold starts after a runtime crash, function timeout, or out-of-memory error cause the Lambda function to re-initialize and cause a `mini cold start`, which AWS calls a [suppressed init](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#runtimes-lifecycle-invoke-with-errors).
 It's this case that we're going to focus on today.
-As of October 4th, 2024 this is now [documented in the AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/troubleshooting-invocation.html#troubleshooting-timeouts).
+As of October 4th, 2024 this is now [documented on AWS as well](https://docs.aws.amazon.com/lambda/latest/dg/troubleshooting-invocation.html#troubleshooting-timeouts).

 If your Lambda functions have an especially short `timeout` configuration, you'll want to pay close attention.